ClusterLabs/PAF/test/README.md

 0.0.40.
 Please, report your versions if it works with inferior ones.

 ~~~
-apt install vagrant vagrant-libvirt
+apt install vagrant vagrant-libvirt # for Debian-like
+yum install vagrant vagrant-libvirt # for RH-like
+dnf install vagrant vagrant-libvirt # for recent RH-like
 ~~~

-You might be able to install vagrant-libvirt only for your current user using:
+Alternatively, you might be able to install vagrant-libvirt only for your current user using (depending on the system, this might not work):

 ~~~
 vagrant plugin install vagrant-libvirt